Ukrainian flag again flies over Donetsk regional HQ

 The pro-Moscow protesters who had been occupying the building since Monday were first lured out on Wednesday by police who said there was a bomb scare, but fought their way back in after battling police throughout Wednesday.

-The building had flown the Russian flag since Saturday, when President Vladimir Putin declared Russia's right to invade Ukraine.
+The building had flown the Russian flag since Saturday, the day President Vladimir Putin declared Russia's right to invade its neighbour to protect Russians.

 Donetsk, home city of deposed president Viktor Yanukovich, has seen the most persistent pro-Moscow demonstrations in a wave of protests that erupted simultaneously across southern and eastern cities the day of Putin's announcement.